Matching the Standard Model to Heavy-Quark Effective Theory and Nonrelativistic QCD: Lagrangian

-The continuum NRQCD Lagrangian up to the same order we are considering have previously been computed \cite{pineda1998matching,manohar1997heavy} using dimensional regularisation for the IR and UV divergences taking the external states to be on shell.
-To express the NRQCD effective Lagrangian, one must consider heavy fermions and anti-fermions coupled to non-Abelian gauge fields.
-Enforcing Hermicity, parity, time-reversal and rotational invariance.
-One can further perform heavy field re-definitions to eliminate time derivatives acting on the heavy fermions at higher orders in $1/m$, this is known as the canonical form of the heavy particle Lagrangian \cite{politzer1980power}.
-Note that when employing the NRQCD Lagrangian which we define below, NRQCD has a UV cut-off, $\nu_{\scalebox{.6}{NR}}=\lbrace \nu_p, \nu_s\rbrace$, where $mv \ll \nu_{\scalebox{.6}{NR}} \ll m$, which corresponds to integrating out the hard modes of QCD to obtain NRQCD \cite{beneke1997asymptotic}.
-More specifically, $\nu_p$ is the UV cut-off of the relative three momentum between the heavy quark and anti-quark while $\nu_s$ is the UV cut-off of the three-momentum of the gluons and light quarks.
-The NRQCD Lagrangian including light fermions reads (up to field redefinitions) is \cite{caswell1986effective,brambilla2000potential,eichten1990static},
+The continuum NRQCD Lagrangian, up to the order of interest here, has previously been computed~\cite{Manohar:1997qy,Pineda:1998kj} using dimensional regularization for the infrared (IR) and ultraviolet (UV) divergences and taking the external states to be on mass shell.
+To construct the NRQCD Lagrangian, one must consider heavy quarks and antiquarks, with mass $m\gg\Lambda_\mathrm{QCD}$, coupled to non-Abelian gauge fields, enforcing Hermicity, parity, time-reversal, and rotational invariance.
+One can further perform heavy-quark field redefinitions to eliminate time derivatives acting on the heavy-quark fields at higher orders in $1/m$.
+This is known as the canonical form of the heavy-quark Lagrangian~\cite{Politzer:1980me}.
+Notice that, when employing the NRQCD Lagrangian, which we define below, NRQCD has UV cut-offs, $\nu_p$ and $\nu_s$, satisfying $mv\ll\nu_p,\nu_s\ll m$, which corresponds to integrating out the hard modes of QCD to obtain NRQCD \cite{Beneke:1997zp}.
+Specifically, $\nu_p$ is the UV cut-off for the relative three-momentum exchanged between the heavy quark and antiquark, and $\nu_s$ is the UV cut-off for the three-momenta of the gluons and light quarks.
+Up to field redefinitions, the NRQCD Lagrangian including light quarks reads \cite{Caswell:1985ui,Eichten:1990vp,Brambilla:1999xf}:

-such that $\psi$ and $\chi$ are the Pauli spinors that annihilate a fermion and create an anti-fermion, respectively.
-We are mainly interested in the bracketed parts of the Lagrangian as these terms will attain the leading EW corrections to their matching coefficients.
-More explicitly, the Lagrangian for heavy quarks of masses $m_{1,2}\gg \Lambda_{qcd}$ and velocity, $v$, in a frame where $v=(1,\boldsymbol{0})$ has bi-linear terms (up to the order we are considering) \cite{caswell1986effective,kinoshita1996radiative,manohar1997heavy},